Siirry suoraan sisältöön

 Climate change and increasing inequality as challenges

-Despite its good starting position, Helsinki has a lot left to do to achieve the SDGs.
-The City’s challenges have particularly to do with preventing climate change, consumption and securing biodiversity.
+Despite its good starting position, Helsinki has a lot left to do to achieve the goals of the 2030 Agenda.
+The City’s challenges have particularly to do with combating climate change, consumption and securing biodiversity.

-In terms of social sustainability, the challenges are related to increasing inequality, health differences between income classes and residential areas, and mental wellbeing.
-Challenges with financial sustainability have to do with increasing perceived income differences and housing costs, a declining employment situation and transitioning from linear economy to circular economy.
+In terms of social sustainability, the challenges are related to increasing inequality, health differences between income classes and residential areas, and mental well-being.
+Challenges with economic sustainability have to do with increasing perceived income differences and housing costs, a declining employment situation and transitioning from a linear economy to a circular economy.

-In general, challenges are posed to the promotion of sustainability by the fragmentation of measures through operational and financial planning into several separate programmes and measures carried out by the City’s different organisations.
-The SDG framework of Agenda 2030 challenges the City to engage in broader examinations of sustainability across council terms and perceive larger wholes and their connections.
-However, during the current council term, the City has developed better coordination of strategic wholes, e.g. through broad and cross-cutting wellbeing and health plans and the Carbon-neutral Helsinki programme, and by giving thought to how the City’s occasionally conflicting objectives could be coordinated sustainably.
+In general, challenges to the promotion of sustainability arise from the fragmentation of measures through operational and economic planning into several separate programmes and measures carried out by the City’s different organisations.
+The SDG framework of the 2030 Agenda challenges the City to engage in broader examinations of sustainability across council periods of office and perceive larger wholes and their connections.
+However, during the current council period of office, the City has developed better coordination of strategic wholes, e.g. through the broad and cross-cutting Welfare Plan and Carbon-neutral Helsinki Action Plan, and by giving thought to how the City’s occasionally conflicting objectives could be coordinated sustainably.